By Melissa A. Vitale

 To learn more about Melissa A Vitale PR, view Client Case Studies:

-Marketing, public relations and marketing are so varied and interconnected that the title “publicist” doesn’t encompass one specific set of job roles.
+Marketing - including social media marketing, public relations and advertising are so varied and interconnected that the title “publicist” doesn’t encompass one specific set of job roles.
 Some publicists are aces in turning drab social media paces into platforms ripe with revenue turning content while other publicists stay far away from social media management.
 Other publicists aren’t trained in crisis PR where some publicists live for corporate internal panic.

 The type of public relations this post is going to break down is media relations and strategy that lead to organic, earned media placements, or getting placed in top tier outlets like Forbes, Glamour and Tech Crunch without having to pay advertising costs.

 Earned media typically comes in three different forms: round-ups, thought-leadership commentary, and full feature profiles.
 Round-ups are popular ways to feature companies or products in a grouped article that pairs a common theme.
 Popular round-ups are Gift Guides, Lists of essentials for travel or holidays and seasonal must-haves.
 For a sex toy brand, a round-up like “Top ten accessories for the perfect date night” in Allure would be ideal to be included in.
 Thought leadership and commentary from brand executives are another vehicle for earned media.
 Journalists who cover specific industry topics are always looking for expert insight to prove a claim their making in an article.
 For a tech startup, having their CEO quoted in International Business Times’ “Top tech trends of 2020” could put their brand’s message in the forefront of industry conversation.
 Finally, in the crème-de-la-crème of earned media placements is full feature profiles.
 This is an entire article dedicate to a single company or co-founder, or executive.

 So how do publicists go about getting these types of placements for our clients?

 Leveraging our relationship combined with innovative strategy.